Franta Sauer: Friendship with Jaroslav Hašek

 In 1921–1922, Sauer co-published his first book, The Good Soldier Švejk, with Hašek.
 Sauer raised enough funds to publish the first edition and wrote the sequel with Hašek from the book's proceeds.

 Death and legacy

 He appeared in front of a camera for the last time in 1947 in Čapek's Tales.
 Sauer died of tuberculosis in 1947; before his death, he made a general confession in the Franciscan Monastery, Prague, including that he regretted the demolition of Marian Column and begged for forgiveness from the priest.
 After being given his last rites, he died in the Pod Petřínem hospital and was buried in the Olšany cemeteries.
 In 2016, the City of Prague adopted his grave.
-His spiritual evolution is mentioned in the poem Pražská legenda by Václav Renč.
+His spiritual evolution is mentioned in the poem Pražská legenda (The Prague Legend) by Václav Renč.